ErikMcClure/sweetiebot/README.md

 #### Spoiler
 Deletes any messages that match a regex created by the spoiler collection, unless a message is in `spoilchannels`.

+## Contributing
+Sweetiebot is modular and can easily incorporate additional modules or commands.
+A command is a struct that satisfies the `Command` interface.

+    type Command interface {
+      Name() string
+      Process([]string, *discordgo.Message, *GuildInfo) (string, bool)
+      Usage(*GuildInfo) string
+      UsageShort() string
+    }

+`Name()` returns the actual text that invokes the command, `Usage()` is a long explanation of the command, and `UsageShort()` is a much shorter explanation of the command, both used by `!help`. `Process()` is called when Sweetiebot evaluates a command and matches it with this command's name (case-insensitive).
+The first `[]string` parameter is a list of the arguments to the command, which are seperated by spaces, unless they were surrounded by double-quotes `"`, just how command-line arguments work on all standard operating systems.

+Modules are more complicated and respond to certain events in the chat if they are enabled.
+At minimum, a module must implement the `Module` interface:

+    type Module interface {
+      Name() string
+      Register(*GuildInfo)
+    }

+`Name()` returns the name of the module, only used for enabling or restricting the module configuration. `Register()` is called whenever a guild is loaded, and that guild's configuration information is passed into the function.
+A module must add itself to any hooks that it requires.
+For example:

+    func (w *WittyModule) Register(info *GuildInfo) {
+      info.hooks.OnMessageDelete = append(info.hooks.OnMessageDelete, w)
+      info.hooks.OnMessageCreate = append(info.hooks.OnMessageCreate, w)
+    }

+A module must satisfy the interface of the hook it is trying to add itself to, which simply means implementing a hook function with the appropriate parameters.
+You can access the bot database using `sb.db`, but this will only work for server-independent database information (like users or transcripts), or on servers that have permission to write to the database.
+Additional modules will always be disabled on existing servers until they are explicitely enabled.
+[Submit a pull request](https://github.com/blackhole12/sweetiebot/pull/new/master) if you'd like to contribute!

 ******

 ©2016 Erik McClure